Taksin's reunification of Siam: Kingdom of Phimai

+Taksin's journey to the east

 Departure from Ayutthaya

-By January 1767, the situation of Ayutthaya defenders became dire as the food resources depleted and more people kept surrendering to the Burmese besiegers.
-An earlier incident was that when the Siamese gunpower was low in supplies, King Ekathat ordered that every single Siamese cannon-fire should be pre-permitted by the royal court.
-Phraya Tak was tried for his unauthorized cannon shot.
-These events disheartened Phraya Tak.
-As he became aware that Ayutthaya was incapable of withstanding the Burmese attack, Phraya Tak made his plan to break through the Burmese encirclement to seek for a new position to the east.
-In the night of January 3, 1767, Phraya Tak gathered his Siamese-Chinese personnel from Ayutthaya, numbering to about 500 men, at Wat Phichai Songkhram temple just outside the eastern city wall of Ayutthaya.
-These original followers of Phraya Tak included;
+By January 1767, the situation for Ayutthaya's defenders had become dire, as food supply depleted and more people surrendered to the Burmese besiegers.
+An earlier incident highlighted this desperation—when Siamese gunpowder was running low, King Ekkathat ordered that every cannon shot had to be pre-permitted by the royal court.
+Taksin was tried for firing a cannon without permission.
+These events disheartened him.
+Realizing that Ayutthaya could not withstand the Burmese assault, Taksin began planning to break through the Burmese encirclement to seek a new position to the east.
+In the night of January 3, 1767, Taksin gathered about 500 Siamese-Chinese followers from Ayutthaya at Wat Phichai Songkhram, just outside the city's eastern wall.
+These original followers included: